szwiep/py_SBeLT/THEORY.md

 the **'parameter.yaml'** file (see readme.md and paper.md), and the readme.md provides the distribution function parameter value ranges tested to date.
 The gamma and Weibull distributions, for example, can also provide modes displaced from zero, and with distribution shapes that are skewed to longer lengths.
 Furthermore, physical experiments that provide reasonable analog conditions to those envisioned for **'py_SBeLT'** report that particle hop distances are well described by the
 Weibull distribution (Fathel et al., 2015).
-These additional pdfs can be easily incorporated into future model extensions.
+These additional pdfs can be easily incorporated into future model extensions using the **'scipy.stats'** library of functions.

 ## References